viamrobotics/docs/docs/appendix/apis/services/SLAM.md

 images: ["/services/icons/slam.svg"]
 ---

-The SLAM service API allows you to get machine's position within a map.
+The SLAM service API allows you to get a machine's position within a map.

 The [SLAM service](/services/slam/) supports the following methods: